 This was a great trip.
 Altogether we had roughly 13 hours of driving, but we stayed entertained with music, games and videos (my daughter, not me)!
 Highlights were our evening in Santa Monica, lunch in Malibu, the elephant seals of San Simeon, a fun afternoon in Carmel and, of course, the Monterey Bay Aquarium.
 And Cambria and Monterey are both enjoyable towns.

 The drive would have been better if we had been able to take the coast all the way north, but not a big deal.
 We easily could have headed south on CR1 from Monterey to see some of the coastal route, and we could have done the famous 17-Mile Drive that passes through Pebble Beach, but after all of the driving to get to Monterey, we didn’t feel like any extra time in the car.
 Next time.

 The Wyndham Rewards program is nice because of the sheer number of hotels in the program – pretty much anywhere you want to stay on a road trip you’ll find a Wyndham Rewards option.
 I also love that you can earn rewards points at all properties and then redeem them at higher-end properties – the redemption amount is consistent at 15,000 points/night across all participating brands.
-And remember to book before September 4th and travel before September 10th to take advantage of the 15-20% off summer deal.

 Have you road-tripped up the California coast?
 What were your favorite stops?

 Note: Wyndham Rewards provided 60,000 Wyndham Rewards points for our hotel stays.
 All content is mine.